Witiko/doctoral-thesis/main.md

 ### Dense Retrieval in Inverted Indices
 \label{sec:dense-retrieval-in-inverted-indices-speed}

+Recent results show that dense retrieval techniques can achieve higher accuracy than sparse retrieval techniques on information retrieval tasks.
+However, digital mathematical libraries use inverted indices for sparse retrieval and replacing them with dense vector databases has many costs.

 In 2017, we showed how dense embeddings can be encoded as sparse vectors.
 [@rygl2017semantic, Section 2.2] Using our encoding, we developed a dense information retrieval system that used an inverted index as its sparse vector